rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Function: $.template

-A method to parse a JavaScript Micro Template and populate it with JSON data.
-This is inspired by John Resig's JavaScript micro template: [ejohn.org](http://ejohn.org/).
-John's method depends on script tags with special mime types to define the templates.
-My approach uses a string.
-The advantage is that my templates can be created at any time and stored in localStorage, client-side database or whatever you see fit.
-His reside in the DOM structure, mine reside in the browser's memory as a variable.
-I believe my approach is cleaner and more versatile.
+A method to parse a JavaScript template and populate it with JSON data.
+You define the template as a string (see [$.templates](#$templates) above) consisting of markup along with JavaScript enclosed in special delimiters.
+The $.template method parses the JSON object and passes it to the template, after which you can insert it where you wish.

 **Syntax:**